nasturtus/udacity-fend-weather-journal-app/README.md

 `/getlatestdata`: This is a GET method that will publish the latest entry stored in the server to your browser.
 `/addlatestdata`: This is a POST method that will send data from the client to the server, save it at the server end.
 The server will then push the latest consolidated entry to the client so that the client can update the UI (specifically the **Most Recent Entry** section at the bottom of the page.)

+**Note**
+For security reasons, it is recommended that fetch is done from the proxy server and that the API key is not exposed by storing it in a `.env` file and adding that file to `.gitignore`.

+This project, being educational and covering the fundamentals, uses fetch from the client side.
+Anyone cloning this repo will need to enter their own Open Weather Map API key.